Kelechi-Okorie/alx-backend-storage/0x01-NoSQL/README.md

-File 5-count - displays number of documents in school collection File 6-update - updates all documents with attribute name="Holberton school" in the school collection File 7-delete - deletes all documents that have name="Holberton school" in the school collection
+File 5-count - displays number of documents in school collection File 6-update - updates all documents with attribute name="Holberton school" in the school collection File 7-delete - deletes all documents that have name="Holberton school" in the school collection File 8-all.py - a python script that lists all the documents in a collection